Puerto Ricans in the Vietnam War: The Medal of Honor

-While aiding the evacuation of wounded personnel, he noted that a U.S. smoke grenade, which was intended to mark the Viet Cong's position for an air strike, had fallen dangerously close to friendly lines — he ran to move the grenade, but was immediately struck to his knees by enemy fire.
+While aiding the evacuation of wounded personnel, he noted that a U.S. smoke grenade, which was intended to mark the PAVN's position for an air strike, had fallen dangerously close to friendly lines — he ran to move the grenade, but was immediately struck to his knees by enemy fire.
 Despite his wounds, Rubio managed to collect the grenade and run through enemy fire to within 20 meters of the enemy position and throw the by-then already smoking grenade into the enemy before he fell for the final time.
 Using the now-repositioned grenade as a marker, friendly air strikes were directed to destroy the hostile positions.

 PFC Carlos James Lozada was assigned to Co.
 A, 2nd Battalion, 503 Infantry, 173rd Airborne Brigade.
-On November 20, 1967, at Dak To, Lozada spotted a North Vietnamese Army company rapidly approaching his outpost.
+On November 20, 1967, at Dak To, Lozada spotted a PAVN company rapidly approaching his outpost.
 He alerted his comrades and opened fire with a machine gun, killing at least twenty enemy soldiers and disrupting their initial attack.
 He realized that if he abandoned his position there would be nothing to hold back the surging North Vietnamese soldiers and that his entire company withdrawal would be jeopardized - as a result he told his comrades to move to the back and that he would supply cover for them.
 He continued to deliver a heavy and accurate volume of suppressive fire against the enemy until he was mortally wounded and had to be carried during the withdrawal.

 Specialist Four Héctor Santiago-Colón, on June 28, 1968, members of Santiago-Colon's Company B of the 5th Battalion, 7th Cavalry, 1st Cavalry Division were engaged in combat at Quảng Trị Province.
-An enemy (North Vietnamese) soldier lobbed a hand grenade into Santiago-Colon's foxhole.
+A PAVN soldier lobbed a hand grenade into Santiago-Colon's foxhole.
 Realizing that there was no time to throw out the grenade, he tucked it in to his stomach and turning away from his comrades, absorbed the full impact of the blast, sacrificing his life to save his fellow soldiers from certain death.

 Staff Sergeant Felix M. Conde-Falcon was awarded the Medal of Honor posthumously in a special ceremony held in the White House on March 18, 2014, for his courageous actions while serving as an acting Platoon Leader in Company D, 1st Battalion, 505th Infantry Regiment, 3d Brigade, 82d Airborne Division during combat operations against an armed enemy in Ap Tan Hoa, Republic of Vietnam on April 4, 1969.

 The Navy Cross

 Three Puerto Ricans were awarded the Navy Cross, the second highest medal that can be awarded by the U.S. Navy and are awarded to members of the U.S. Navy or U.S. Marine Corps for heroism or distinguished service.
-They were Sergeant Angel Mendez and Corporal Miguel Rivera-Sotomayor.
-Both men were members of the United States Marine Corps.
+All were members of the United States Marine Corps: